-Upon completing this class, you will be automatically be registered with Ecology .
-If you are not sure about your current training status is, please refer to Ecology's CESCL database (external link).
+Upon completing this class, you will be automatically registered with Ecology.
+If you are not sure about your current training status, please refer to Ecology's CESCL database (external link).
 King County will not be able to provide this service for you as we don’t have the resources to track status for the 70-100 students we train.

 One-day CESCL recertification class (April)

 The one-day refresher class will be held April 17 at the King Street Center building in the 8th Floor conference room.
-This course is a refresher course for those who have CESCL certification that expires in 2013 that needs to be renewed.
+This course is a refresher course for those who have CESCL certification that expired in 2013 and needs to be renewed.
 No paper manuals will be issued, instead a CD with the training documentation will be provided.
-All materials can be accessed online in late May.
-If needed, certified students can use the CD in their private offices.
-In addition, this CD can be used by staff for their individual needs.
+All materials will also be available online.
+If needed, certified students can use the materials in their private offices.
+In addition, this materials can be used by staff for their individual needs.
 This class is NOT the class for you, if you have NOT been certified or your certification has expired.
-Staff with expired certification is required to retake the two-day class.
+Staff with expired certification are required to retake the two-day class.

 Two-day certification class (May)

 The two day training course will be held on two successive days in May (May 6-7).
 The training will take place in two locations.
 The first training day will be at the King Street Center (201 South Jackson, Seattle), 8th floor, starting at 7:30 AM.
 This training will include presentations from four certified instructors.
-The training subjects are listed at the end of this email.
-Training CDs will be supplied.
+Training materials will be provided.
 Coffee, snacks, water will be available in the classroom.
 Lunch is on your own, however, there are many restaurants within a 5-minute walk of King Street Center.